lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

  ## Static expressions { #static-expressions }

 Static expressions are special one-time interpolations of values into the template that are not intended to be updated.
-Because they become part of the template's static HTML, they can exist anywhere in the template; however, when the static content is interpolated, the template must be [well-formed HTML](#well-formed-html).
+Because they become part of the template's static HTML, they can exist anywhere in the template; however, when the static content is interpolated, the template must be well-formed; see the [Well-formed HTML](#well-formed-html) section for more information.

 To create static expressions, import Lit's `static-html` module.
 It contains special `html` and `svg` tag functions which support static expressions and should be used instead of the standard versions provided in the `lit` module.
 Use the `unsafeStatic()` function to create static expressions.